nickvidal/mailsheet/README.md

 With MailSheet, there are *no monthly charges* and *no email sending limit* (just the [one](https://support.google.com/a/answer/166852?hl=en) from *G Suite* itself).

-MailSheet is *open source*, so customization and integration is easier.
+MailSheet is *open source*, so customization and integration is much easier.

 Please contact: nickvidal AT gmail.com